TylerDaGeorge/Production/frontend/README.md

    ```
    Then open your browser to [http://localhost:8080](http://localhost:8080).

-The UI allows you to create jobs and claim/complete them using the existing
+The UI allows you to create jobs, update their status, delete them, and
-API endpoints.
+archive finished jobs to a simple history page.

+Open `index.html` for the active job board or `history.html` to view the
+archive.